ZONGE-International/XMT-R_User_Manual/source/user_generated_signals.rst

     Generation of a 50% duty cycle output signal.

 The above figure shows the generation of a 50% duty cycle transmitter signal as it is commonly used in time domain geophysical methods.
-The red graph on the top represents the :math:`\overline{ON}` control signal.
+The red graph on the top represents the ON# control signal.
 The green graph in the middle shows the POL control signal and the black graph on the bottom represents the resulting transmitter output signal.

 The example contains all three possible output states of the transmitter.

-In the time interval from 0 to 1 the :math:`\overline{ON}` signal is HIGH.
-As the :math:`\overline{ON}` signal is an active low signal the transmitter is turned off during this period.
-In the time interval from 1 to 2 the :math:`\overline{ON}` signal is LOW and the transmitter is turned on.
+In the time interval from 0 to 1 the ON# signal is HIGH.
+As the ON# signal is an active low signal the transmitter is turned off during this period.
+In the time interval from 1 to 2 the ON# signal is LOW and the transmitter is turned on.
 As the POL signal is HIGH during this time interval the transmitter output direction is positive.
-In the next time interval from 2 to 3 the :math:`\overline{ON}` signal is HIGH again and the transmitter is turned off.
-In the time interval from 3 to 4 the :math:`\overline{ON}` is LOW and the POL signal is high.
+In the next time interval from 2 to 3 the ON# signal is HIGH again and the transmitter is turned off.
+In the time interval from 3 to 4 the ON# is LOW and the POL signal is low.
 This results in a negative output current direction of the transmitter signal.
 In the time interval from 4 to 7 the sequence of the time interval 0 to 4 is repeated.

 .. note:: None of the signals contain amplitude information.
 The control signals are represented as binary LOW = 0 and HIGH = 1 signals.
 The resulting transmitter output curve only represents the direction of the current flow (-1 =negative and +1 = positive).
 The amplitude of the output signal is set to a predefined value on the transmitter.
 Please refer to the transmitter documentation for further details.

 Generating the Signal Definition File
 +++++++++++++++++++++++++++++++++++++

 To use the transmitter with a user defined transmitter signal a signal definition file must be generated and uploaded to the XMT-R by the user.
 This file contains a sequence of control signal combinations.
 It uses the ending .usm for user mode.
 At every clock cycle of a base clock the XMT-R will read the next settings for the control signal pair from the .usm file.
-At the next clock cycle the output :math:`\overline{ON}` and POL signals are set according to the settings read in the previous clock cycle.
+At the next clock cycle the output ON# and POL signals are set according to the settings read in the previous clock cycle.
 In addition the next pair of settings is read.
 When the XMT-R reaches the last entry in the .usm file it automatically loops back to the beginning of the file.
 This results in a periodic output signal of the transmitter.

 File Format
 -----------